craftercms/docs/source/includes/groovy-sandbox-configuration.rst

 or both.
 If both are enabled, an expression must be allowed by the whitelist and must not match the blacklist.

-When you try to execute a script that contains an expression not included in the whitelist, or an expression blocked by the blacklist , you’ll see an error similar to the following:
+When you try to execute a script that contains an expression not included in the whitelist, or an expression blocked by the blacklist, whichever is enabled, you’ll see an error similar to the following:

 .. code-block:: none
     :caption: *Error message encountered for scripts containing insecure expressions*